LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 from the reagent manifest, so a manifest-first ladder answers "not a reagent" for a pet.
 That shipped once.

+**`ctx.forced` DELETES THE WHOLE INPUT BLOCK RATHER THAN DOWNGRADING IT, added 2026-09-14.** Every input rung answers "why will the machine not burn this", and while `arch.upcycler.forcedburn` is live the answer is "it will" -- so there is nothing left to warn about and a surviving rung is the pane arguing with an instruction it delivered itself.
+Written as ONE guard around the block, not as four `not forced` conditions: the rule is about the block, and four conditions are four chances for a rung added later to be missed.
+The rung most likely to be added there is another refusal.

 ### The slot shuttle runs on one priority
 `arch.upcycler.shuttlepriority` -- see also `arch.upcycler.stateladder`